dhellmann/pymotw/PyMOTW/threading/index.rst

 Synchronizing threads with a Condition object
 =============================================

-In addition to using Events, another way of synchronizing threads is through using a Condition object.
-Because the Condition uses a Lock, it can be tied to a shared resource.
+In addition to using :class:`Events`, another way of synchronizing threads is through using a :class:`Condition` object.
+Because the :class:`Condition` uses a :class:`Lock`, it can be tied to a shared resource.
 This allows threads to wait for the resource to be updated.
-In this example, the consumer() threads wait() for the Condition to be set before continuing.
-The producer() thread is responsible for setting the condition and notifying the other threads once they can continue.
+In this example, the :func:`consumer()` threads :func:`wait()` for the :class:`Condition` to be set before continuing.
+The :func:`producer()` thread is responsible for setting the condition and notifying the other threads once they can continue.

 .. include:: threading_condition.py
     :literal:
     :start-after: #end_pymotw_header

 The threads use with to acquire the lock associated with the Condition.
-You can also call the acquire() and release() methods explicitly, if you are not using Python 2.5.
+You can also call the :func:`acquire()` and :func:`release()` methods explicitly, if you are not using Python 2.5.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_condition.py'))